isomerpages/moe-springfieldsec/index.md

       subtitle: 22 Nov 2025 - 830am to 1230pm
       alt: Image alt text
   - infopic:
-      title: President’s Award and Outstanding Youth in Education Award
+      title: PAT and OYEA 2026
       id: infopic
       description: Nominations for the 2026 President’s Award for Teachers and Outstanding Youth in Education Award are now open!
 Submit by 9 Jan 2026.